Mohammad Rafiq (judge)

+Dharamshastra National Law University, Jabalpur and Himachal Pradesh National Law University, Shimla.

 Early life

 Rafiq was born in Sujangarh of Churu district in Indian state of Rajasthan.
 He earned bachelor's degree from G.H.S.
 Govt.
 PG College, Sujangarh affiliated to Rajasthan University in 1980.
 Then, he continued to study Bachelor of Legislative Law (LLB) and received the LLB degree in 1984.
 He started his career as an advocate shortly after getting LLB degree.
 He continued to study further and got the master's degree in 1986.

 Career

-Rafiq started his career as a government advocate in Rajasthan on 15 July 1986 and was promoted to Deputy Government Advocate on 22 December 1987.
+Rafiq started his career as advocate in 1984 in Rajasthan High Court Jaipur and was later appointed as assistant government advocate on 15 July 1986 and was promoted as Deputy Government Advocate on 22 December 1987.
 He was appointed as Central Government Standing Counsel in1992.He was appointed Additional Advocate General of the state of Rajasthan on7th January 1999.On15th May 2006, Rafiq was appointed a Judge of Rajasthan High Court, he has also served as Acting Chief Justice of Rajasthan High Court twice.

 Rafiq was appointed a Chief Justice of Meghalaya High Court on 13 November 2019.
 He was transferred from Meghalaya High Court to Orissa High Court as the 31st Chief Justice of Orissa High Court and took oath on 27 April 2020.
 He was then transferred as Chief Justice of Madhya Pradesh High Court on 31 December 2020 and took oath on 3 January 2021.
 He was transferred as Chief Justice of Himachal Pradesh High Court on 9 October 2021 and took oath on 14 October 2021.
 He retired on 24 May 2022.